Do you have management staff, or do you have effective leadership in your business?

 When your business suffers this inefficiency, you may feel overwhelmed and unsupported.

-It could feel like there’s no follow through from your team, however…
+It could feel like there’s no follow-through from your team, however…

-They might feel completely helpless to change anything.
+Harv warns that they might feel completely helpless to change anything.

 Customers feel let down when they begin to notice the decline in quality.